angantakpe/easeyourtrip/scratchpad.md

 ✅ **FIXED**: The classification error (`'str' object has no attribute 'get'`) has been resolved by properly checking database query results.

+✅ **IMPLEMENTED**: External service logging system to track all requests and responses to external services.

 Previous errors:

 ```python